 AgTech Leader Netafim to Acquire Dutch Greenhouse Company Gakon Horticultural Projects to Meet Growing Demand for Local Food Production in All Climates

-Netafim has been active for several decades in the greenhouse market and is now expanding its offering in the production and supply of top-tier greenhouse projects to meet the increasing demand for the most advanced farming methods.
+Netafim together with its local Company Vegtech-Netafim has been active for over two decades in the greenhouse market in southern Africa and are now expanding their offering in the production and supply of top-tier greenhouse projects to meet the increasing demand for the most advanced farming methods.
 Driven by growing populations, the call for sustainable agriculture and increasing concern over food security there has been a surge of interest in locally grown fresh produce.
-Netafim will provide growers with a comprehensive offering of the best greenhouse technologies, structures, irrigation, fertigation, and crop growing expertise as well as other ag related services to enable farmers to maximize productivity and efficiency in all climate conditions.
+Netafim will provide growers with a comprehensive offering of the best greenhouse technologies, structures, irrigation, fertigation and crop growing expertise as well as other ag related services to enable farmers to maximise productivity and efficiency in all climate conditions.

 The acquisition is synergetic, combining Netafim's global presence and expertise in precision agriculture and Gakon's advanced greenhouse technology.